tomjoht/learnapidoc/_docs/introduction_to_rest_apis/index.md

 ## PDF and Kindle/eBook formats

-To read the same content in PDF or Kindle/eBook formats, see [https://idratherbewriting.com/learnapidoc/formats.html].
+To read the same content in PDF or Kindle/eBook formats, see [PDF and eBook formats][docapis_formats.html].
 You can print out the section you want, or load it into a PDF reader to highlight/annotate content.
-Or if you're into Kindle, download the content in ebook format and load it onto your device.
+Or if you prefer Kindle or another eReader, download the content in ebook format and load it onto your device.

 ## Let me know if any content is out of date

 One of the challenges in any technical course is ensuring the content stays up to date.
 Technology changes rapidly, and given the many hands-on activities in the course, it's easy for some steps to become out of date as time passes.
 I've tried to maintain a healthy balance between general and specific details in the content here.
-If you find something is out of date, either add a comment on that page or [let me know](https://idratherbewriting.com/learnapidoc/contact.html).
+If you find something is out of date, either add a comment on that page or [let me know](https://idratherbewriting.com/learnapidoc/contact.html){: .noCrossRef}.

 ## Stay updated